yacineLaribi/phoenix-ctf/WRITEUP.md

 '''.
 By using "Inspect Element" (or equivalent) in your browser's dev tools, you can find a div with display='hidden' and the classname is 'rot-13'
 So by decoding the content of the div with the ROT-13 online decoder (there are many of them..) , you will find :
-'''html
+'''

 flag{congrats-u-found-the-fourth-flag-with-rot13-cipher}
 '''

 The fifth flag
 ==============

-One of the hints is "Digital images can contain data too !" , and the website contains only 2 images (logos) if you take the telhack logo (the right image) into a functional stegnographic decoder you will find the fifth flag :
+One of the hints is 'Digital images can contain data too !' , and the website contains only 2 images (logos) if you take the telhack logo (the right image) into a functional 'stegnographic decoder' you will find the fifth flag :
-'''html
+'''

 flag{st3g4n0gr4phy-1n-t3l3h4ck-l0g0}
 '''
 Note :
-	* A lot of steganographic decoders don't work in the internet , you will have to test it by coding an image and decoding it , before decoding the logo !
+	* A lot of 'steganographic decoders' don't work in the internet , you will have to test it by coding an image and decoding it , before decoding the logo !
  	* There are other random flags that i removed , because they were related to a lot of other hints in place ! the special thing about those flags that they were related to time , specific ones appear in the console or in one of the pages according to time .